aplteam/Tatin/docs/FirstStepsWithTatin.md

 At this point Tatin only knows about the principal Tatin server.
 If you wish to access other servers on the Internet or your company's Intranet, or you want to host and publish packages locally (in all likelyhood your own ones), then you must change the user settings.

-All these topics --- and others --- are discussed in a separate document: "TatinUserSettings.html".
+All these topics --- and related ones --- are discussed in a separate document: "TatinUserSettings.html".
 Here we try to keep things simple.

 ## Looking around